Iterative Topic Taxonomy Induction with LLMs: A Case Study of Electoral Advertising: Results and Analysis

 \subsection{Baseline Comparison}

-We evaluated the topic labels, comparing the performance of our proposed framework with the baseline BERTopic~ \cite{grootendorst2022bertopic}.
-For both models, the same clusters were used, and both models used the same LLM to generate the topic labels.
-For BERTopic, the LLM generated the labels based on both the representative documents and the top-10 keywords.
+First, we evaluate the topic labels by comparing the performance of our proposed framework with the baseline BERTopic~ \cite{grootendorst2022bertopic}.
+For both models, the same clusters are used, and both models use the same LLM to generate the topic labels.
+For BERTopic, the LLM generated labels based on both the representative documents and the top 10 keywords.

+To assess whether iterative taxonomy construction provides benefits beyond direct LLM labeling, we introduce an additional baseline inspired by TopicGPT \cite{pham2023topicgpt}.
+For each cluster, we prompt the same LLM with the cluster representative ads and ask it to generate a concise topic label in a single step, without access to previously generated labels or iterative refinement.
+This baseline isolates the effect of structured taxonomy growth and constrained validation in our framework.

-Two annotators were each given 10 randomly selected clustered ads.
-The annotators were volunteer graduate students who spoke fluent English with backgrounds in Computational Social Science and Computer Science.
+Two annotators were each given $10$ randomly selected clustered ads.
+The annotators were volunteer graduate students and faculty who spoke fluent English with backgrounds in computational social science, natural language processing, and computer science.
 For each ad, they were given both the label from BERTopic and our proposed framework (the order of the labels was randomized).
-The annotators were asked to select the label that best represented the ad, and to provide a score from 1-5 for each label, where 5 would be a perfect fit, and 1 would describe a totally irrelevant label.
+The annotators were asked to select the label that best represented the ad, and to provide a score from 1-5 for each label, where $5$ would be a perfect fit, and $1$ would describe a totally irrelevant label.
 The results of this comparison are shown in Table~\ref{tab:annotation-results}.

-These results show that our proposed framework outperforms BERTopic in terms of both average score and the number of times the label was selected as the best label.
+These results suggest that the proposed framework yields more consistent and better-aligned topic labels than both BERTopic and the single-shot TopicGPT-style baseline under this evaluation setup.
 A Cohen's Kappa \cite{cohen1960coefficient} score of $0.66$ was achieved between the two annotators, indicating a moderate level of agreement.
-For $5$ out of the $20$ rounds, the annotators gave the same score for both models (in all cases a score of 1).
-The average score of $2.8$ for our proposed framework indicates that the labels generated are more relevant and accurate compared to the average score of $1.2$ for BERTopic.
+For $5$ out of the $20$ rounds, the annotators gave the same score for both models (in all cases a score of 1). \paragraph{Analyses.} The following analyses are intended to illustrate the types of downstream insights enabled by the induced taxonomy, rather than to make exhaustive claims about political advertising behavior.